 Not specifically for home edders, but proving popular!

-Date: Thursdays, except 2 May, till 25 July 2019.
+Date: Thursdays, except for 2 May & 23 May, till 25 July 2019.
 No session Thursday 2 May due to the hall being in use for local elections.
+Similarly no session Thursday 23 May due to European elections.

 Time: 1.30pm to 2.30pm (in reality about 2.20pm).
 You don’t get the whole hour with a bow to yourself – it’s people taking turns through the hour.
 It’s OK to drop in part way through.